 Integration with Computing Technologies

-Modern computing technologies, including programming languages and scientific software, seamlessly integrate scientific notation.
+Modern computing technologies, including programming languages and scientific software, easily integrate scientific notation.
 Most programming languages, such as Python, MATLAB, and R, have built-in functions and libraries that support scientific notation, allowing programmers to easily perform calculations with numbers in this format.
 Scientific software packages, such as those used for data analysis and modeling, also automatically handle scientific notation, making it easier for researchers to work with complex numerical data.

 Standardization in Data Exchange